 The course exposes students to curriculum frameworks and models used in nursing education.
 Learners will have the opportunity to develop curricula designed to reflect professional nursing standards and contemporary health care trends structured to achieve expected student outcomes.
 Evaluation processes to assess curricula are analyzed including accreditation and regulatory requirements that impact nursing curricula, as well as evaluation processes to assess students in the classroom.

 NUR 320 Pathophysiology

 This course examines a basic understanding of pathophysiology related to human illness and disease.
-Emphasis is placed on biological theories and principles to analyze client illnesses and symptoms pharmacotherapy.
-Emphasis is placed on the application of disease prevention and treatment and how an alteration in the normal physiology functioning cause biologic responses within the body.
-The course uses critical thinking to analyze health care implications in various situations
+Emphasis is placed on biological theories and principles to analyze client illnesses and symptoms

 NUR 330 Health Assessment